2022 United States gubernatorial elections: Ohio

 DeWine faced a primary challenge from former US Representative and 2018 Ohio Republican Senate Nominee Jim Renacci and farmer Joe Blystone.
 Former Dayton Mayor Nan Whaley and former Cincinnati Mayor John Cranley ran for the Democratic nomination.DeWine and Whaley won their respective primaries on May 3.

-Incumbent Republican Governor Mike DeWine won re-election to a second term in a landslide, defeating Democrat nominee Nan Whaley, the former mayor of Dayton, 62.8% to 37.2%.
-DeWine's 25-point victory marked the continuation of a trend in which every incumbent Republican Governor of Ohio since 1978 has won re-election by a double digit margin.
+Incumbent Republican governor Mike DeWine won re-election to a second term in a landslide, defeating Democratic nominee Nan Whaley, the former mayor of Dayton, 62.8% to 37.2%.
+DeWine's 25-point victory marked the continuation of a trend in which every incumbent Republican governor of Ohio since 1978 has won re-election by a double digit margin.

 This was the first time since 1994 in which Trumbull and Mahoning counties have gone to the Republican candidate with over 60% of the vote.

 Oklahoma

-Governor Kevin Stitt was elected in 2018 with 54.3% of the vote and is ran for re-election to a second term.
+Governor Kevin Stitt was elected in 2018 with 54.3% of the vote and ran for re-election to a second term.
 Former state senator and physician Ervin Yen filed paperwork to challenge Stitt in the Republican Primary.
 Stitt won the primary on June 28.

-On October 7, 2021, Oklahoma Superintendent of Public Instruction Joy Hofmeister announced she would be switching to the Democratic Party and subsequently announced her campaign for the Democratic nomination for Governor.
+On October 7, 2021, Oklahoma Superintendent of Public Instruction Joy Hofmeister announced she would be switching to the Democratic Party and subsequently announced her campaign for the Democratic nomination for governor.
 Hofmeister won the nomination on June 28, defeating former state senator Connie Johnson in the primary.
 Natalie Bruno has filed to run for the Libertarian Party's nomination.
 Paul Tay has filed with the state ethics commission to run as an independent.

-Incumbent Republican Governor Kevin Stitt was re-elected to a second term.
+Incumbent Republican governor Kevin Stitt was re-elected to a second term.
 State Superintendent of Public Instruction Joy Hofmeister was the Democratic nominee, former Republican state senator Ervin Yen ran as an independent, and Natalie Bruno was the Libertarian nominee.

 Although Stitt won by a comfortable margin, his performance was the worst of any 2022 Republican candidate for statewide office in Oklahoma.
 Meanwhile, Hofmeister's performance was the second best of any 2022 Democratic statewide candidate in Oklahoma, only behind State Superintendent of Public Instruction nominee Jena Nelson.